znsio/specmatic-documentation/documentation/service_virtualisation.md

 The response will be randomly generated, based on the contract.
 The contract defines the response as a number, so the response was a randomly generated number.
 In every run, you will get a different, randomly generated response that matches the contract.

-Try this out with a more complex json response and see how it works.

 ### Stubbing out specific responses to specific requests

 Often, you'll need the stub to return a specific response for a given request.